 - 2. Configure the header and main content that you want to show in the layer's map tips.
-For information, see About Feature Descriptions on page 171. - 3.
-Configure map tips in each of the site's viewers: - HTML5 Viewer: For instructions, see "MapTips Module" in the Geocortex Viewer for HTML5 Administrator and Developer Guide. - Silverlight Viewer: For map tips to work in a Silverlight viewer, you must turn on the viewer's Map Tips Enabled setting.
-You can configure Map Tips Enabled and some other map tip settings in Manager.
-For instructions, see Configure a Silverlight Viewer's Map Widgets on page 376.
-To see the full list of map tip settings, refer to "Map Tips Module" in the Geocortex Viewer for Silverlight Administrator and Developer Guide.
+For information, see About Feature Descriptions on page 191. - 3.
+Configure map tips in each of the site's viewers.
+For instructions, see "MapTips Module" in the Geocortex Viewer for HTML5 Administrator and Developer Guide.